-The CSA is proposing the Proposed Amendments based on consultations with and feedback from various market participants, and in order to more effectively and efficiently promote the underlying policy aims of the National Instrument.
+The Proposed Amendments are a response to feedback received from various market participants, and are intended to more effectively and efficiently promote the underlying policy aims of the National Instrument.

-The National Instrument was published on January 19, 2017 and came into force on April 4, 2017 (with the exception of Saskatchewan where it came into force on April 5, 2017).
-The purpose of the National Instrument is to reduce counterparty risk in the over-thecounter (OTC) derivatives market by requiring certain counterparties to clear certain prescribed derivatives through a central clearing counterparty (the Clearing requirement).
+The National Instrument was published on January 19, 2017 and came into force on April 4, 2017 (except in Saskatchewan where it came into force on April 5, 2017).
+The purpose of the National Instrument is to reduce counterparty risk in the OTC derivatives market by requiring certain counterparties to clear certain prescribed derivatives through a central clearing counterparty.